rbarbazz/npuzzle/README.md

 # N-puzzle
 The goal of this project is to solve a variable size puzzle (similar to the 15 puzzle problem).
 To find a solution from the initial to the final state, the program uses an implementation of the A* algorithm, combined with multiples heuristics available.
+A greedy mode is available, much faster, it does not necessarily finds the optimal solution.

 In addition to the command line program, a webapp is available, locally or [hosted](https://npuzzle.herokuapp.com/) (takes a few seconds to wake up).